 Why is Discretionary income important?

-Understanding your discretionary income is important to making a household budget, planning for the future and allocating funds for emergencies.
+Understanding your discretionary payment meaning is important to making a household budget, planning for the future, and allocating funds for emergencies.

-A common rule of thumb for household budgets is the 50-30-20 rule, where 50% of your income goes to your needs, 30% for your wants and 20% towards savings.
+A common rule of thumb for household budgets is the 50-30-20 rule, where 50% of your income goes to your needs, 30% to your wants, and 20% towards savings.
 Once 50% of your income has been allocated to needs, the rest is considered discretionary.

 A lot of things that require saving and investing have to be allocated from your discretionary income.
 Be mindful that savings are pulled from your discretionary income.